cuba-platform/rich-search-addon/README.md

 **Localization**

-Add entry to main message pack in format
+Add the following entry to the main message pack as it is given below:
 ```text
 searchStrategy.{strategyName} = Strategy name
 ```
-For example,
+Example:
 ```text
 searchStrategy.usersSearchStrategy = Users
 ```